The History of

 1968 - Two wells were drilled near the center of Baton Community, one capable of furnishing 75 gallons per minute and the second with a 100 gallon per minute capacity.
 The first well was located off of Kaylor Drive and the second located behind Baton Tire & Auto.
 A third well was drilled at a later time off of Midas Bolick Rd.
 Subsequent test by the state health officials determined that the water was pure and free of iron and acid.

 At the April 23rd meeting, Board members agreed that after July 1, 1968, tap on charges would increase to $150.00.
 Water rates were $5.00 for the first 3000 gallons.

-1969 - Around March, excavation began to install some 12 miles of six inch water lines.
+1969 - Around March, excavation began to install approximately 12 miles of six inch water lines.
 If plans materialize, the 325 charter members of the Baton Water Corporation, should have clean, clear water in about six months.

-October 14, 1969 water began flowing through some 20 miles of main line extending along Connelly Springs Road from Dry Ponds intersection to an area near Collier’s United Methodist Church.
+October 14, 1969 -water began flowing through some 20 miles of main line extending along Connelly Springs Road from Dry Ponds intersection to an area near Collier’s United Methodist Church.
 As demand grew for water, the system extended past its original plans.
 The system served 435 members in the entire area.

 The billing process was a joint effort.
 Larry Wheeling, secretary, would print the bills at Shuford Mills, where he worked.
 Mrs. Ruth Holman would mail the bills and do collections from Holman Grocery.